rubyonjets/jets/docs/_docs/associated-resources.md

 title: Associated Resources
 ---

-As explained in the [Core Resource Modeling](http://rubyonjets.com/docs/core-resource/) docs, methods like `rate` and `cron` simply perform some wrapper logic and then utlimately call the `resource` method.
+As explained in the [Core Resource Model](http://rubyonjets.com/docs/core-resource/) docs, methods like `rate` and `cron` simply perform some wrapper logic and then ultimately call the `resource` method.
 We'll cover that wrapper logic and expansion process in more details here.

-The `rate` method ultimately creates a CloudWatch Event Rule resource.
+The `rate` method creates a CloudWatch Event Rule resource.
 This Event Rule resource is associated with the `dig` Lambda function.
 Here's the example again:

 ```ruby
 class HardJob < ApplicationJob